xav/Grapefruit/doc/index.rst

 The generation methods let you create a color scheme by using a color as the start point.

-All the method, appart from MonochromeScheme, have a 'mode' parameter that let you choose which color wheel should be used to generate the scheme.
+All the method, appart from Gradient and MonochromeScheme, have a 'mode' parameter that let you choose which color wheel should be used to generate the scheme.

 The following modes are available:
   :ryb: